Kathmandu District: Economy

 Kathmandu is the biggest economic hub of Nepal.
 Most of the offices and industries of Nepal are in Kathmandu.
 People from all over Nepal come to Kathmandu for better education, health services, job opportunities and social security.
 The major economic hubs are New Road, Durbar Marg, Putalisadak, Asan.
 The district exports handicrafts, artworks, garments, pashmina, paper etc. Kathmandu has the highest number of tourists influx in the country.
 Tourism is one of the main industries of the district.
 Hindu and Buddhist pilgrims from all over the world visit various religious places located in the district such as Pashupatinath, Swayambhunath, Boudhanath, Buddhanilkantha etc. Freak Street and Thamel are noted tourist destinations for Western tourists.

 Education

 Kathmandu district is the pioneer district in education in many aspects in Nepal.
 Durbar High School (the first school of Nepal), Trichandra College (the first college of Nepal), Padma Kanya College (the first women's college) are all located in Kathmandu city.
 Tribhuwan University, the first university of Nepal, is located in Kirtipur municipality of Kathmandu district.
 Besides these, thousands of educational institutions are located in the district which enrolls students from Nepal, India, Bangladesh etc.

 Administration

 The district consists of 10 Municipalities and 1 Metrocity.
 These are as follows:

-Major cities

-Cities and towns with 75,000+ population of Kathmandu district as per 2021 Nepal census.